-2. Means to Visually Inspect the Locking Mechanism
+2. Means To Visually Inspect the Locking Mechanism

-The single view port of the main deck cargo door installed in accordance with STCs SA1444SO, SA1509SO, and SA1896SO is included to allow the flight crew to conduct a visual inspection of the door locking mechanism.
-This view port is used in conjunction with the door warning system and should provide a suitable "back-up" in the event that the main deck cargo door warning system malfunctions.
+The two view ports installed in accordance with STCs SA1797SO and SA1368SO are located externally on the door for the purpose of viewing locking pins at the No. 2 and No. 7 latch positions of the main deck cargo door.
+These view ports are intended to allow the flight crew to conduct a visual inspection of the cargo door locking mechanism to determine whether the cargo door is closed, latched, and locked.
+The view ports are used in conjunction with the door warning system and is intended to provide a suitable back-up in the event that the main deck cargo door warning system malfunctions.